• All Recipes

 Can you freeze flapjacks?

 Yes, you can store flapjacks in the freezer to keep them fresh.
 Wrap individually or in an airtight container for up to 6 months in the freezer.
-To thaw, leave the a bar at room temperature for about 1 hour (if they are all together in a container, instead of wrapped separately, they will take longer to thaw).
+To thaw, leave the bar at room temperature for about 1 hour (if they are all together in a container, instead of wrapped separately, they will take longer to thaw).

 Did you make this recipe for chewy honey flapjacks?
 Take a picture and share it on Instagram & tag @besidethemountain.
 I’d love to see it and hear if you enjoyed these while exploring.